Hepatology

 Treatment

-Successful treatment of ascites is defined as the minimization of intraperitoneal fluid without intravascular volume depletion.
-Despite a lack of data supporting decreased mortality, minimizing the amount of ascites fluid may decrease infection-related morbidity.
-Furthermore, treatment ascites can dramatically improve one's quality of life by decreasing abdominal discomfort, dyspnea, or both.
+Successful treatment of cirrhotic ascites is defined as the minimization of intraperitoneal fluid without intravascular volume depletion.
+Despite a lack of data supporting decreased mortality, minimizing the amount of ascites fluid can decrease infection-related morbidity in the cirrhotic patient.
+Treatment of ascites can dramatically improve quality of life by decreasing abdominal discomfort or dyspnea, or both.
 General ascites management in all patients should include minimizing consumption of alcohol, nonsteroidal anti-inflammatory drugs (NSAIDs), and dietary sodium.
-The use of more aggressive interventions largely depends on the severity of ascites and includes oral diuretics, therapeutic (or large-volume) paracentesis, transjugular intrahepatic portosystemic shunt (TIPS), and orthotopic liver transplantation (Fig. 2).
+The use of more-aggressive interventions largely depends on the severity of ascites and includes oral diuretics, therapeutic (or large-volume) paracentesis, transjugular intrahepatic portosystemic shunt (TIPS), and orthotopic liver transplantation (Figure 1).

 Low-Volume Ascites

 All patients with cirrhotic ascites should be encouraged to minimize consumption of alcohol.
-Even if alcohol is not the cause of their liver disease, cessation may lead to decreased fluid and improved response to medical therapies.
+Even if alcohol is not the cause of their liver disease, cessation can lead to decreased fluid and improved response to medical therapies.
 Patients with ascites should also minimize use of all NSAIDs; these agents inhibit the synthesis of renal prostaglandin and can lead to renal vasoconstriction, decreased diuretic response, and acute renal failure.
 Finally, ascites patients should be counseled to limit their sodium consumption to no more than 2 g/day.
-Avoiding frozen or canned foods in combination with “throwing away the salt shaker” (using other spices or salt substitutes to season freshly prepared foods) can usually accomplish this.
 Because fluid passively follows sodium, a salt restriction without a fluid restriction is generally all that is required to decrease the amount of ascites.
 In patients with minimal fluid, the restriction of alcohol, NSAIDs, and salt may be all that is needed to control ascites formation adequately.

 Moderate-Volume Ascites

 The response to diuretics should be carefully monitored on the basis of changes in body weight, laboratory tests, and clinical assessment.
-Patients on diuretics should be weighed daily and the rate of weight loss should not exceed more than 0.5 kg/day in the absence of edema and more than 1 kg/day when edema is present.
+Patients on diuretics should be weighed daily; the rate of weight loss should not exceed 0.5 kg/day in the absence of edema and should not exceed 1 kg/day when edema is present.
 Serum potassium, blood urea nitrogen (BUN), and creatinine levels should be serially followed.
 In the event of marked hyponatremia, hyperkalemia or hypokalemia, renal insufficiency, dehydration, or encephalopathy, diuretics should be reduced or discontinued.
-Routine measurement of the urinary sodium level is not necessary, but can be helpful to identify noncompliance with dietary sodium restriction.
-Patients excreting more than 78 mmol of sodium/day (88 mmol dietary intake-10 mmol nonurinary excretion) detected on a 24-hour urinary collection should be losing weight.
-If not, they are noncompliant with their diet and should be referred to a dietitian.
-The spot urine sodium-to-potassium ratio may ultimately replace the cumbersome 24-hour collection—a random urine sodium concentration higher than the potassium concentration has been shown to correlate with a 24-hour sodium excretion higher than 78 mmol/day with approximately 90% accuracy.
-Because of the potentially severe complications associated with diuretic use, patients with ascites should be assessed by a health care provider at least once weekly until clinically stable.
+Routine measurement of the urinary sodium level is not necessary, but it can be helpful to identify noncompliance with dietary sodium restriction.
+Patients excreting more than 78 mmol of sodium/day (88 mmol dietary intake – 10 mmol nonurinary excretion) detected on a 24-hour urinary collection should be losing fluid weight.
+If not, they are noncompliant with their diet and should be referred to a dietician.
+The spot urine sodium-to-potassium ratio might ultimately replace the cumbersome 24-hour collection: A random urine sodium concentration higher than the potassium concentration has been shown to correlate with a 24-hour sodium excretion higher than 78 mmol/day with approximately 90% accuracy.
+Because of the potentially severe complications associated with diuretic use, patients with ascites should be assessed by a health care provider at least once weekly until they are clinically stable.

 Large-Volume Ascites

 Therapeutic (or large-volume) paracentesis is a well-established therapy for large-volume ascites.
 However, the use of postprocedural colloid, usually albumin, continues to be a controversial issue.
 Studies have shown that patients who do not receive intravenous albumin after large-volume paracentesis develop significantly more changes in their serum electrolyte, creatinine, and renin levels.
 The clinical relevance of these findings, however, is not well established.
 In fact, no study to date has been able to demonstrate decreased morbidity or mortality in patients given no plasma expanders compared with patients given albumin after paracentesis.
 In view of the high cost of albumin and its uncertain clinical role, more studies certainly need to be conducted.
-Until these studies are carried out, current American Association for the Study of Liver Diseases (AASLD) practice guidelines state that it is reasonable, although not mandatory, to give albumin for paracenteses more than 5 L. Although no direct comparisons have been studied, 25% albumin at doses of 5 to 10 g/L of ascites removed is generally used.
+Until these studies are carried out, current practice guidelines state that it is reasonable, although not mandatory, to give albumin for paracenteses greater than 5 L. Although no direct comparisons have been studied, 25% albumin at doses of 5 to 10 g/L of ascites removed is generally used.

 To prevent the reaccumulation of ascites fluid, patients with large-volume ascites should be counseled about limiting consumption of alcohol, NSAIDs, and sodium.
 They should also be placed on an aggressive diuretic regimen.
 Diuretic-sensitive patients are generally treated with lifestyle modifications and medications, not serial paracentesis.